micolous/grpc-asgi-django-demo/docs/architecture.md

     Envoy-->>-Client's browser: HTTP response
 ```

+As far as a client's browser is concerned, it's making normal HTTP requests, and
+getting normal HTTP responses.
+It doesn't even have to use HTTP/2!

 Inside of [our gRPC server][server], [`AsgiService`][AsgiService] transcodes
 requests and responses to/from [ASGI-compatible API calls][asgi-http] for
 Django's ASGI handler: